Beacon

 3. Allow creativity

 If you’re noticing students are having a hard time focusing, try giving them an opportunity to choose how to complete their work.
-There are multiple learning styles, and some students are visual learners.
+There are multiple Learning styles, and some students are visual learners.
 One way to support these learners while simultaneously encouraging the usage of coping skills is to allow students to draw, color, write, rap, sing, or perform assignments in class.
 Not only is art therapeutic, but it can potentially increase their engagement and also allows students ways to express themselves.

 4. Move your body